breadcat/blog.minskio.co.uk/content/quotes.md

 >We'll burn that bridge when we get to it <!-- malaphor -->

+>We're in a giant car heading towards a brick wall and everyones arguing over where they're going to sit <!-- david suzuki -->

+>We're just normal men.
+We're just innocent men <!-- cbbc hacker -->

+>We've all technically kicked a pregnant woman

+>We've also arrested your older, balder, fatter son <!-- the simpsons -->

 >Well I'm not here to fuck spiders <!-- australian slang -->

->We've also arrested your older, balder, fatter son <!-- the simpsons -->

 >Well.
 I guess there's nothing to do but lay here and wait to die

->We're in a giant car heading towards a brick wall and everyones arguing over where they're going to sit <!-- david suzuki -->

->We've all technically kicked a pregnant woman

 >What a digital dummy <!-- yu-gi-oh -->